SADDLE

 es: ESMALTE SALINO

 Salt glaze.
-Pottery referred to as salt glazed or salted is created by adding common salt, sodium, chloride, into the chamber of a hot kiln.
-Sodium oxide as a flux and reacts with the silica and clay in the clay body.
-A typical salt glaze piece has a glassine finish, usually with a glossy and slightly orange-peel texture, enhancing the natural color of the body beneath it.
+Pottery referred to as salt glazed or salted is created by adding common salt, sodium chloride, into the chamber of a hot kiln.
+Sodium chloride acts as a flux and reacts with the silica and clay in the clay body.
+A typical salt glazed piece has a glassine finish, usually with a glossy and slightly orange-peel texture, enhancing the natural color of the body beneath it.

 Technical process

 Salt fumes have a dramatic effect on clay under heat.
-When kiln temperatures reach the melting point of common salt, approximately 900 °C (1660 degrees °F), granulated or rock salt can be introduced into a kiln through peepholes or other openings.
-This results in a surface blush of color formed on the ware body.
-At higher temperatures, over 1280°C (2350°F), the traditional temperature of high fired salt ware, salt becomes an active vapor throughout the kiln interior.
+When kiln temperatures reach the melting point of common salt, approximately 900° C (1660 degrees° F), granulated or rock salt can be introduced into a kiln through peepholes or other openings.
+This resulting in a surface blush of color forming on the ware body.
+At higher temperatures, over 1280° C (2350° F), the traditional temperature of high fired salt ware, salt becomes an active vapor throughout the kiln interior.
 A dilute form of hydrochloric acid is given off as a vaporous by-product.

 First introduced in the 14th century, the process was initially used on earthenware which was fired from green (unfired) to finished ware in a long, slow cycle.
 However, the process was soon adapted to stoneware which can either be fired in a one fire cycle or in two stages, a “bisque” fire and a final “high” fire.
 This two stage process results in a semi-vitreous state at a lower bisque temperature.
 Ware is then allowed to cool to room temperature for decoration before a further firing.